adrnabrm/cecs-427-final-project/README.md

 chats pretty good at summarizing data

 most likely smth like this:
-## 🔬 What your statistics directly answer
+## 🔬 What Each Metric Tells Us (Based on Your To-Do List)

+### **1️⃣ Nodes & Edges**

+→ Establish the size and connection volume of each language community.
+→ Larger networks tend to be more fragmented; smaller ones tend to be denser.

+---

-###  1️⃣ Density & Average Degree
+### **2️⃣ Density & Average Degree**

-→ Are users mostly connected to people within their language group?
+→ Measure how connected users are within their language group.
-→ Higher density = stronger potential echo chambers.
+→ Higher density & degree = tighter communities → greater echo-chamber potential.

+---

-### 2️⃣ Clustering Coefficient
+### **3️⃣ Clustering Coefficient**

-→ Do users’ friends all know each other?
+→ Shows how often “friends of friends” are also friends (triadic closure).
-→ High clustering = closed, insular communities (triadic closure).
+→ High clustering = closed, tightly-woven groups → stronger internal cohesion.

+---

-### 3️⃣ Average Path Length
+### **4️⃣ Average Path Length**

-→ How easily does information flow inside the community?
+→ Indicates how quickly information can flow within the network.
-→ Shorter paths in dense groups → faster reinforcement of beliefs.
+→ Shorter paths = faster spread of trends/behaviors → faster reinforcement loops.

+---

-### 4️⃣ Modularity & Sub-Communities
+### **5️⃣ Modularity & Sub-Community Count**

-→ How strongly segmented is each language network into smaller cliques?
+→ Reveal how strongly the network splits into clusters or cliques.
-→ High modularity = community fragmentation and echo-chamber risk.
+→ High modularity + many sub-communities = fragmentation and isolated “micro-echo-chambers.”

+---

-### 5️⃣ Bridge Nodes (Weak Ties)
+### **6️⃣ Bridge Nodes (Weak Ties)**

-→ Are there users that connect isolated groups?
+→ Identify users who connect otherwise separate communities.
-→ Few bridges = information stays stuck inside clusters.
+→ Few bridges = limited cross-community interaction → information stays trapped in clusters.

+---

+### **7️⃣ Subgraph Visualizations (200–500 nodes)**

+→ Let us *see* the structure behind the metrics.
+→ Visually highlight tightly-knit clusters, sparse regions, and any bridging nodes.